Skip to Content

 They need to be planted in loose, well-draining soil so that the tubers do not meet resistance when growing.

-Sweet potatoes either grow into bushes, which need a radius of 3 feet of space in which to grow, or vines, which could need up to 20 feet.
+Sweet potatoes either grow into bushes, which need a radius of 3 feet of space to grow, or vines, which could need up to 20 feet.

 Initially, the plants will need daily watering to prevent drying out the roots.
 As the plants grow, this can gradually be reduced to weekly watering.
 The leaves will form a mulch and keep the roots cool.

 The plant’s edible portion is its tuberous root.
-Unlike tap roots vegetables, there are numerous vegetables to be harvested from one plant.
+Unlike tap roots vegetables, numerous vegetables can be harvested from one plant.

 Sweet potatoes are harvested when the roots are large enough to eat, usually between 3-5 months after planting.

-The leaves of the plant should start to go yellow but if they are still green, cut them off a fortnight before harvesting to make access to the roots easier.
+The plant leaves should start to go yellow, but if they are still green, cut them off a fortnight before harvesting to make access to the roots easier.

-Wait until the soil is dry around the plant and dig a foot around the entire root system to lift the sweet potatoes without damaging them.
+Wait until the soil is dry around the plant, and dig a foot around the root system to lift the sweet potatoes without damaging them.

-Dry them out for a few hours in the sun before storing them in an area with good air circulation, as well as a cool and dark one.
+Dry them out for a few hours in the sun before storing them in an area with good air circulation and a cool and dark one.

 11. Turnips